Youssefmadani/OIG-Lab/step4.md

 Navigate to the Okta login portal and log in with the following credentials.

 ```
-username: bruce.wayne@oktane.com
+username: bruce.wayne@okta.rocks
-password: OIGR*cks!
+password: OktaRocks123!
 ```

 Click on the **Request Access** Application.
-Bruce should see two requestable resources to him.
-An applicationph and an oktagroupph.
+Bruce should see two requestable resources to him. **Application 1** and the **Application-Admin permission set**.
 The first flow was created earlier during the lab and is automatically approved upon request. (*If Bruce already has access to a resource it might not be displayed on this screen*).
-We want to test the second flow so under **Oktagroupph** click on **Request Access**.
-Fill in the justification field with some text and submit your request.
+We want to test the second flow so under **Application Owner Role** click on **Request Access**.
+Fill in the justification field, specify a date until when Bruce requires access, and submit your request.
 A new task is automatically created that can be followed by Bruce, the approver(s) and admins.
 We can for example see that manager approval is required.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step4-13.png)